HoldenMills/node-express-session-lesson/README.md

 ```

 ##Code-along
 First, we're going to mount our session middleware on our express application.
+For the solution, see branch **mount-middleware**.

 Next, we will write some routes that generate, store, and transform session
 data.